m0n0x41d/car-park/README.md

 Will add new record in database.

-- PUT `"/vehicles/:id` with same json structure will update record with this ID.
+- PUT `"/vehicles/:id` with same json structure will update record with specified ID.

-- DELETE `"/vehicles/:id` will delete record with this ID.
+- DELETE `"/vehicles/:id` will delete record with specified ID.